LukeIreland1/trump-tweet-semantics/docs/report.md

 ## 3.2 Labelling

-TODO:

-- Define stemming
-- Talk about why I made my own classifier instead of manual labelling.
-- Talk about how I evaluated my classifer's labelling accuracy
-- Talk about how it doesn't matter if the labels aren't correct, as long as they are consistent, because it's all about how a classifier links a given label to the appropriate data

 I used Python's JSON library to load the tweets.json file into the program as a dictionary, implemented in Python as a dict.
 The dict contained lots of useful information, but I was actually only interested in the tweets themselves, so I extracted them, cleaned them up by removing anything that wasn't a word (URLs mostly, numbers, symbols).
 These cleaned tweets then needed to be labelled, so I created my own classifier which required further processing.
+I decided on making my own classifier due the size of the data.

 My classifier tokenised the cleaned tweets, then applied lemmatisation on the tokens, which is an advanced form of stemming.
-Tokenisation is another type of cleaning which throws away any useless (relative to NLP) information from a given input and lemmatisation looks at the context of each word in the given text, unlike stemming, then reduces all forms/inflections of a word into its base form.
+Stemming is the process of reducing inflections or derivations to their base form.
+Tokenisation is another type of cleaning which throws away any useless (relative to NLP) information from a given input and lemmatisation looks at the context of each word in the given text, unlike stemming, then reduces all forms/inflections of a word into its base form, based on that context.
 This base form is then compatible with WordNet which is a lexical database created by psychology professor George Armitage Miller of Princeton University, that groups words into cognitive synonyms or synsets.[^21]

 Synsets are grouped data elements considered semantically equivalent for information retrieval purposes.[^22]